Contacts & FAQs

 At the end of the Foundation Year students who have concluded the General Study Programme will obtain a certificate of attendance which qualifies them to enroll at an Italian university even with less than 12 years of schooling.
 Some university programmes in Italy require prospective students to take an admission test.

-Students with 12 or more years of schooling can access higher education in Italy provided they have the language level certified as required (B2).
+Students with 12 or more years of schooling can access higher education in Italy provided they have the language level certified as required (B2) or the level required by programmes delivered in English.

 How much does the Foundation Year cost?